zzybluebell/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :exclamation: **Note:**
-   * In one single prefix -rd/ find command, it can have multiple billing amounts.
+   * In one single prefix -rd/ redeem command, it can have multiple billing amounts.
    * To redeem 100 point and 20 point together from member 00001: **`redeem -rd/100 -rd/10 -id/00001`**.
 </div>